Phase I ESARequest a Quote! Phase II ESARequest a Quote!

 What is Vapor Intrusion?

-Vapor intrusion is the migration of volatile organic compounds (VOCs) under or near living and/or working spaces.
-These hazardous substances can migrate through soil or in groundwater and may form gases (i.e., chemical vapors) that accumulate under and against structures.
-In certain conditions, the vapors can enter structures through cracks and gaps in basement floors, walls and openings from utilities and sump pits.
+Vapor intrusion occurs when volatile organic compounds (VOCs) migrate beneath or near living or working spaces.
+VOCs are hazardous substances moving through soil or groundwater, potentially forming gases (i.e., chemical vapors) which accumulate beneath and around structures.
+Under certain conditions, chemical vapors can seep into buildings through cracks and gaps in basement floors, walls and openings from utilities and sump pits.
+Soil vapor intrusion testing is essential to detect harmful vapors, safeguard indoor air quality and protect human health from long-term exposure risks.

 How vapor intrusion migrates through soil